kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 The query itself is expressed as a sequence of operations.
 Each operation creates a timeline from timelines.
-The result of final operation is used as the result of the query.
+The result of the final operation is used as the result of the query.
-Thus, the query produces a timeline.
-That timeline may be discrete or continuous.
+Thus, the query produces a timeline which may be either discrete or continuous.

 The result of a query is a timeline, which may be output to a sink.
 The rows written to the sink may be a history reflecting the changes within a timeline, or a snapshot reflecting the values at a specific point-in-time.